MauroSola/SQL_Project_Data_Job_Analysis/README.md

 ```
 Here's the breakdown of the top data analyst jobs in 2023 for the specified LATAM Countries:
 - **Wide Salary Range**: Top 10 paying data analyst roles span from $64,000 USD to $156,000 USD, indicating significant salary potential in the field.
-- **Diverse Employers**: Companies like SmartAsset, Meta, and AT&T are among those offering high salaries, showing a broad interest across different industries.
-- **Job Title Variety**: There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.
+- **Job Title Variety**: There's a high diversity in job titles, from Data Analyst to Data Architect, reflecting varied roles and specializations within data analytics.

 ![Screenshot of Graph showing the chart for query 1](project_sql\query1chart.png)